 Are you raising livestock?
 Do you have a backyard flock?
 Are you roommates with a reptile or do you enjoy the company of other four-legged furry friends?
 Then the following information is for you!

-Animal companionship has many positive benefits for children of all ages.
+Animal companionship has many positive benefits for children and people of all ages.
 Connecting with animals is not only fun, but also important to our lives.
 For centuries, animals have provided comfort, companionship and survival to humans.
 However, there are some risks that can be associated with animals even if they appear healthy.
 Children and persons with weakened immune systems are at greatest risk for complications from a zoonotic infection.

 A zoonotic disease is a disease that can be passed between animals and humans.
 Contact with livestock, poultry, or reptiles could put you at risk for illness caused by Salmonella, E. coli, or influenza.
 Encounters with wild animals, or animal bites from wild animals such as skunks or bats, can put you at risk for rabies.

 A few simple preventative measures will help keep you and your family healthy while you play or work with your favorite critters:

 - Wash your hands with soap and water after handling animals or any part of their environment

 - Avoid touching your mouth after animal contact